 that particular MIT employment and affiliation.
 Conversely, a scholar

 who has an H-1B approval for another employer is not automatically eligible for affiliation at MIT.

 - Once an H-1B petition is submitted and approved, Department of Labor and USCIS must be informed of any changes in the scholar's employment.
 Therefore,

-it is essential for the department to notify the ISchO of any changes,
+it is essential for the department, laboratory, or center to notify the ISchO of any changes,

 - There is a 6-year limit to H-1B status, including time the scholar has spent in H-1B status at another institution.
 An initial application may be made for a period of three years or less.
 Extension applications may be made for periods of three years or less, up to the six year total.

 - Most spouses in H-4 status cannot work.
 Work authorization may be possible for certain H-4 spouses of H-1Bs seeking employment-based Permanent Residence.